trevorbryant/cheatsheets/wifi_hack.md

   - `--band` Select the wireless band. 'b' and 'g' uses 2.4GHz and 'a' uses 5GHz.

 ## Scenarios
 There are different scenarios in which the target network may be configured.
-These may be access points with or without a client, a client looking for an access point, or a compromising an access point via a client.
+These may be access points with or without a client, a client looking for an access point, or compromising an access point via a client.
 The next section contains some of those known scenarios with procedures.

 ### WEP with connected client
 This scenario is generally straight forward.
 Use a `while true` loop for deauthenticating client if necessary.